gvwilson/sensibleadventures/shapers/shapers.md

     (Note that smell includes the sense of taste.)

-If particular extras are important to the plot---for example, if an extra is a player character's sidekick---they may have two more characteristics:
+If particular extras are important to the plot---for example, if an extra is a player character's sidekick---they may have two more traits:

 -   **Courage** (CRG): how brave the character is.